cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 # Supratmos Systems

 Supratmos Systems is the working title for a dirigible project I am pumping away at.
-Sussinct goal: develop technology for sustainable autonomous dirigibles.
+Succinct goal: develop technology for sustainable autonomous dirigibles.
 While I have gotten caught up in speculating how the world will use airships, it started with just one balloon.
 I was crew on a sailling passage down the central California coast, and I saw a balloon floating on top of the water.
 It seemed like evidence to answer an old question: where do balloons go when they fly away?
 The ocean!
 I imagined it flew 100 statute miles, or drifted even further.
 These natural forces can move a balloon a long ways incidentally, what if you could control it?
 Like sailing the skies, in some modern dirigible you can harness the power of the wind.